-Russia and Turkey control the Balkan’s energy future12.
-January 2020. / News Serbia Energy
+Russia and Turkey control the Balkan’s energy future, News Serbia Energy

 The impact of the EU is also diminished because the prospect of EU membership is no longer credible since France vetoed accession negotiations with Albania and North Macedonia last year.